DiddiLeija/aleat3/CONTRIBUTE.md

 # How to contribute to aleat3

 Do you want to collaborate with aleat3?
 You can do it easier since version 0.2.5!
-Go to the [GitHub repository](http://github.com/diddileija/aleat3/) and comment to be added to the project!
+Go to the [GitHub repository](http://github.com/diddileija/aleat3/), fork it and make pull requests to be added to the project!
+Also, you can contribute with the issue solvings (if there's any open) or open one if you have problems with the package.

 Also, if you want, send an email [here](mailto:dr01191115@gmail.com) to join the GitHub project and collaborate directly!